 Head into any Parisian pharmacy to discover French women's best kept beauty secret - a tube of Homéoplasmine ointment.
 This multi-purpose cream will soothe everything from chapped lips to dry elbows and has pride of place in every French family's bathroom cupboard.

 Need more inspiration?
-Here are five off-piste picks.
+Here are ten off-piste picks.

 There’s hardly room to swing a baguette in Laurent Dubois’ cheese kingdom, where visitors can nibble their way through samples in search of fromage nirvana.
 Comté aged onsite might float your boat, or perhaps you’ll leave with quince-layered Roquefort (vacuum-packed for travel, bien sûr).
 Laurent won the Meilleur Ouvrier de France – the Oscar of the craft world.

 Add some exoticism to your sudsing sessions with this irresistible yuzu soap from L’Officine Universelle Buly.
 Artist-designer Ramdane Touhami has given the beauty brand a modern makeover: cue Instagram-ready packaging a-go-go.
 Drop by the boutique on rue de Saintonge, where in-house Grand Café Tortoni serves delicate madeleines and dreamy hot chocolate.

 Add Amélie charm to any outfit with Macon & Lesquoy’s kooky jewellery.
 We love the twinkly, sequinned brooches, which cleverly conceal tears and rips in clothing.
 The Paris-themed box of four sweet hand-embroidered pins could be shared with friends (or solo-hogged).
 There’s a multitude of accessories to pick from, including mice, mouth and magic-bunny motifs.